EvanHong99/GeneticAlgorithm/README.md

 2. Dynamic optimization problem
-    - [ ] tackle the problem that customers and positions are changing
+    - [x] tackle the problem that customers and positions are changing
-    - [ ] reuse/not reuse the solutions from the last environment, and then **compare the results**
+    - [x] reuse/not reuse the solutions from the last environment, and then **compare the results**
-    - [ ] visualize the round-trip route
+    - [x] visualize the round-trip route
-    - [ ] calculate total distance
+    - [x] calculate total distance
-        ĞèÒªÀûÓÃÉÏÒ»¸öenvironmentµÄ×î¶ÌÂ·¾¶À´¼ÓËÙÏÂÒ»environment¡£ÊÇ·ñ¿ÉÒÔÊÓÎª½«ĞÂµÄcustomerÒ»¸ö¸ö²åÈë£¬ÎÒÃÇ¸ù¾İ¾àÀëºÍÏÖÓĞµÄ·ÃÎÊË³ĞòÀ´¾ö¶¨²åÈëÔÚÄÄÁ½¸öcustomerÖĞ¼ä

 3. Large-scale optimization problem
-    - [ ] cluster
+    - [x] cluster
-    ÏÈ¸ù¾İchromosome¾ÛÀà£¬GA£¬ÔÙºÏ²¢
+    å…ˆæ ¹æ®chromosomeèšç±»ï¼ŒGAï¼Œå†åˆå¹¶

 4. Multi-objective optimization problem
-    - [ ] minimize the travel distance and maximize the sales profit, but perhaps they can't be satisfied at the same time
+    - [x] minimize the travel distance and maximize the sales profit, but perhaps they can't be satisfied at the same time
-    - [ ] weighting objective functions-based method $min(distence-\labmda profit)$, Students can specify the ? value to get the optimal solution
+    - [x] weighting objective functions-based method $min(distence-\labmda profit)$, Students can specify the ? value to get the optimal solution
-    - [ ] students should develop a **Pareto dominance selection-based evolutionary algorithm£¨»ùÓÚÑ¡ÔñµÄÅÁÀÛÍĞ¸Ä½ø½ø»¯Ëã·¨£©**
-    to handle the multi-objective optimization problem and discuss the advantages and disadvantages of the weighting objective functions-based method and Pareto dominance selection-based method.
+    - [x] students should develop a **Pareto dominance selection-based evolutionary algorithmï¼ˆåŸºäºé€‰æ‹©çš„å¸•ç´¯æ‰˜æ”¹è¿›è¿›åŒ–ç®—æ³•ï¼‰** to handle the multi-objective optimization problem and discuss the advantages and disadvantages of the weighting objective functions-based method and Pareto dominance selection-based method.

-**sales profit of each customer can be randomly generated between [1,50]**, the two objective functions, (i.e., total travel distance ? and total sales profit ?%) may be conflicting, that is, a solution cannot satisfy the maximal sales profit and minimal travel distance at the same time.

-moea_awGA_templet	¶àÄ¿±êÓÅ»¯awGAËã·¨Ä£°å

-5. Time window constraint problem ĞèÒªÔÚ¹æ¶¨Ê±¼ä´°¿ÚÄÚµ½·ÃÖ¸¶¨¿Í»§Ôçµ½Ííµ½¶¼»áÊÜµ½penalty
+5. Time window constraint problem éœ€è¦åœ¨è§„å®šæ—¶é—´çª—å£å†…åˆ°è®¿æŒ‡å®šå®¢æˆ·æ—©åˆ°æ™šåˆ°éƒ½ä¼šå—åˆ°penalty
-    - [ ] travel time between customers is computed by the Euclidean distance between customers
+    - [x] travel time between customers is computed by the Euclidean distance between customers
-    - [ ] students are required to develop a Pareto dominance selection-based evolutionary algorithm to solve the problem by optimizing the following three objectives: minimize total travel distance, maximize total sales profit, and minimize the total violation value of the time window, where the total violation value of the time window is the summation of the violation value of the time window for each customer.
-For example, ¡°READY TIME¡± and ¡°DUE TIME¡± of the ¡°CUST NO 3¡± are 2 and 61, respectively.
-If the salesman visits the ¡°CUST NO 3¡± at time 63, the violation value of the time window is 63-61=2.
-If the salesman visits the ¡°CUST NO 3¡± at time 1, the violation value of the time window is 2-1=1.
+    - [x] students are required to develop a Pareto dominance selection-based evolutionary algorithm to solve the problem by optimizing the following three objectives: minimize total travel distance, maximize total sales profit, and minimize the total violation value of the time window, where the total violation value of the time window is the summation of the violation value of the time window for each customer.
+For example, â€œREADY TIMEâ€ and â€œDUE TIMEâ€ of the â€œCUST NO 3â€ are 2 and 61, respectively.
+If the salesman visits the â€œCUST NO 3â€ at time 63, the violation value of the time window is 63-61=2.
+If the salesman visits the â€œCUST NO 3â€ at time 1, the violation value of the time window is 2-1=1.
-    - [ ] Òò´Ë¶àÄ¿±êÓÅ»¯´ó¶àÊı³¡¾°ÏÂÎŞ·¨µÃµ½ÔÚ¸÷¸öÄ¿±êÉÏ¶¼´ïµ½×îÓÅµÄ½á¹û¡£Ö»ÄÜ´ïµ½Pareto×îÓÅ

-    ¸ßË¹±äÒì
-ÔÚ½øĞĞ±äÒìÊ±ÓÃÒ»¸ö¾ùÖµÎª¦Ì£¨¦ÌÊµ¼ÊÉÏµÈÓÚÒª±äÒìµÄÖµ£©¡¢·½²îÎª¦Ò2µÄÕıÌ¬·Ö²¼µÄÒ»¸öËæ»úÊıÀ´Ìæ»»Ô­ÓĞ»ùÒòÖµ¡£Ò²¾ÍÊÇÒâÎ¶×ÅÒÔ´ËÊıÖµÎªÆÚÍû£¬ÒÔ¦Ò2£¨ÈÎÈ¡£©Îª·½²îµÄÕıÌ¬·Ö²¼ÖĞµÄÒ»¸öÖµÌæ»»µô´ËÊıÖµ¡£

-¸ßË¹±äÒìµÄ¾Ö²¿ËÑË÷ÄÜÁ¦½ÏºÃ£¬µ«ÊÇÒıµ¼¸öÌåÌø³ö¾Ö²¿½ÏÓÅ½âµÄÄÜÁ¦½ÏÈõ£¬²»ÀûÓÚÈ«¾ÖÊÕÁ²

-¶àÄ¿±êÓÅ»¯
-¶àÄ¿±êÓÅ»¯ÑĞ¾¿¶àÓÚÒ»¸öµÄÄ¿±êº¯ÊıÔÚ¸ø¶¨ÇøÓòÉÏµÄ×îÓÅ»¯£¬ÔÚºÜ¶àÊµ¼ÊÎÊÌâÖĞ£¬ÀıÈç¾­¼Ã¡¢¹ÜÀí¡¢¾üÊÂ¡¢¿ÆÑ§ºÍ¹¤³ÌÉè¼ÆµÈÁìÓò£¬ºâÁ¿Ò»¸ö·½°¸µÄºÃ»µÍùÍùÄÑÒÔÓÃÒ»¸öÖ¸±êÀ´ÅĞ¶Ï£¬¶øĞèÒªÓÃ¶à¸öÄ¿±êÀ´±È½Ï£¬¶øÕâĞ©Ä¿±êÓĞÊ±²»ÉõĞ­µ÷£¬ÉõÖÁÊÇÃ¬¶ÜµÄ¡£Òò´Ë¶àÄ¿±êÓÅ»¯´ó¶àÊı³¡¾°ÏÂÎŞ·¨µÃµ½ÔÚ¸÷¸öÄ¿±êÉÏ¶¼´ïµ½×îÓÅµÄ½á¹û¡£Ö»ÄÜ´ïµ½Pareto×îÓÅ
+    - [x] å› æ­¤å¤šç›®æ ‡ä¼˜åŒ–å¤§å¤šæ•°åœºæ™¯ä¸‹æ— æ³•å¾—åˆ°åœ¨å„ä¸ªç›®æ ‡ä¸Šéƒ½è¾¾åˆ°æœ€ä¼˜çš„ç»“æœã€‚åªèƒ½è¾¾åˆ°Paretoæœ€ä¼˜

 6. Other Features
     - [x] python `@overload` decorator